strawberry truffles

 I really don’t know why I don’t make truffles on a weekly (daily?) basis.
 They’re SO EASY.
 You just mix heavy cream, butter and chocolate in a bowl until it’s all melty and smooth and gahhhhhh = how I reacted when I stirred the delicious goodness you see below.
 Then you let it chill in the fridge for a couple of hours until firm.
 Then you scoop the mixture into balls, roll them in some crushed freeze-dried strawberries and you’re done.
 I mean, c’mon: Four ingredients and like 15 minutes of work for a decadent dessert?
 It’s like I had to eat them because I needed to do something else to fill all that time I saved.

 I don’t know what your Valentine’s Day plans are — sadly, mine will be fairly lame because the husband is working this weekend, but we are going out for a fancy-pants dinner next week! — but if you haven’t settled on dessert yet, I highly suggest giving these truffles a whirl.
-And even if you have settled on dessert, you can make these as a pre-dinner dessert or a post-dessert dessert: because when it’s Valentine’s Day, the day of love and chocolate, these are legitimate dessert-eating times.
+And even if you are completely devoted to some crème brûlée this year, you can make these as a pre-dinner dessert or a post-dessert dessert: because when it’s Valentine’s Day, the day of love and chocolate, these are legitimate dessert-eating times.

 And if nothing else, you can make them right now, text your gal pals for a last-minute Galentine’s Day get-together, and they’ll be ready by the time they come over.
 Make sure somebody brings the waffles!